How much is the minimum FHA loan down payment?

 - Total loan amount: $196,378

-With conventional mortgages, you can stop paying once you have 22% equity in your home.
+With conventional mortgages, you can stop paying private mortgage insurance once you have 22% equity in your home.

 Of course, you’re not trapped with an FHA loan.
-You can refinance out of FHA once your mortgage balance falls below 80% of the home’s newmarket value.
+You can refinance to a different loan type once your mortgage balance falls below 80% of the home’s new market value.

 So does MIP make FHA loans undesirable?

 For most borrowers of FHA loans, mortgage insurance is a pain worth enduring.
-If home prices are shooting up where you want to buy and you can’t get another sort of mortgage, then putting up with MIP until you can refinance is likely worthwhile.
-This is because, in many markets, you stand to make way more by being a homeowner than mortgage insurance costs you.Click here for today's FHA mortgage rates.
+If home prices are shooting up where you want to buy and you are having trouble qualifying for other mortgage loans, then putting up with MIP until you can refinance is likely worthwhile.
+This is because, in many real estate markets, you stand to make way more by being a homeowner than mortgage insurance costs you.Click here for today's FHA mortgage rates.